Instaseis: Instant Global Seismograms Based on a Broadband Waveform Database¶

 Instaseis is written in Python and utilizes the data structures of ObsPy to allow the construction of modern and efficient workflows.
 Python is an easy to learn and powerful interactive programming language with an exhaustive scientific ecosystem.
 The following resources are useful if you are starting out with Python and ObsPy:

 To use Instaseis, one requires access to a waveform database.
 AxiSEM has to be used to calculate one from scratch.
-In the near future we plan to offer remote databases that Instaseis can then connect to.
 As these database tend to get very big we so far cannot offer them as a download.
 If you are interested in a big database, please contact us.

 To quickly get started, please download one of these low frequency example databases (please note that they may only be available temporarily):